Frequently Asked Questions (FAQ)¶

 I need help!
 How do I ask for help?¶

 If you are having trouble, we are more than happy to help!
-The best way to seek assistance from us is to raise an issue within the PyMedPhys repo issues section on GitHub.
+The best way to seek assistance from us is to raise an issue within the PyMedPhys issue tracker on GitHub.
 You will need to make a GitHub account to do this, but making an account is very easy and almost certainly worth your while.

 GitHub issues are preferable to email correspondence, since other people may have similar questions.
 They might be able to get help from the same answers/guidance that we provide to you.